jakewantulok/iot/README.md

 - Legend of Zelda
 - Example Melody

-This is also the play order each time the button is pressed.
+Also, this is the play order each time the button is pressed.
 When you finally hear the Example Melody, it will reset to the first tune.

 #### Additional Notes:

-This was written with the button remaining connected.
+This was written with the button connected.
 Once removed, you will immediately hear every tune played in a continuous loop.

-I highly recommend commenting out the following:
+I highly recommend commenting out the following if you wish to control your Particle Argon using only the Particle Cloud Function:
 - `#define BTN D2` at the top
 - `pinMode(BTN, INPUT);` in your `void setup()`
 - Everything inside `void loop()`